Manjil Virinja Pookkal: Box office

 The film was a slow starter but turned out to be a blockbuster and ran for more than 150 days in theatres.
 Made on a cost of ₹7 lakh (₹0.7 million), it grossed over ₹1 crore (₹10 million) at the box office, becoming one of the highest-grossing Malayalam films of the year.
-In an interview in 2010, Shankar told that he watched the film on its release day in a theatre in Thrissur, but "it didn't look like the film was going to be a hit than", and he was surprised by the response it got later.
+In an interview in 2010, Shankar told that he watched the film on its release day in a theatre in Thrissur, but "it didn't look like the film was going to be a hit then", and he was surprised by the response it got later.
 He realised the film was doing well from the comments of people when he was mobbed at the Bangalore Airport.

 Accolades

 Legacy

 Manjil Virinja Pookkal became a landmark film in Malayalam cinema.
 In retrospect, it is regarded as the first new generation film in Malayalam cinema.
 Shankar's symbolism before kissing, that is, moving his index finger from left chin to his upper lip and then downwards, was a rage among the youth.
 In the 2013 film Natholi Oru Cheriya Meenalla, throughout the film, Fahadh Faasil's character Prem interacts with the character Narendran in a virtual world.
-The song Mizhiyoram was reused in the 2021 film Jan.E.Man.
+The song "Mizhiyoram" was reused in the 2021 film Jan.E.Man.